 Or… when you find out that your goalie can’t make it, you run around the rink, waiting for other games to end to ask tired and sweaty goaltenders if they can sub right then and there.

-4. Playing the entire game because no subs show up
+4) Playing the entire game with no bench

 Typically, skaters want more ice time.
 But when there aren’t even enough subs for a full line change, the legs get a bit… tired.
 So you’ve got to sacrifice some of your game to preserve energy.
 First on the list?
 Back-checking.